Northeast Renton Park

 More trails that are NOT paved!
 Soft surface!
 Hiking/jogging forested trails

-Shannon Gifford 7 months ago
+Shannon Gifford over 1 year ago

 Basketball court